openflighthpc/flight-hunter/README.md

 - `allow_existing` - Overwrite existing nodes when hunting/parsing a node that already exists
 - `auth_key` - Specify an authentication key allowing only nodes with a matching key to connect
 - `broadcast_address` - Specify an IP address range to use when using `send`'s broadcast mode.
+- `profile_command` - Specify the path to your Flight Profile executable (if it exists).

 Each of the above config keys can be overwritten at all levels by an environment variable of the form `flight_HUNTER_*key*`.

 Flight Hunter uses a PID file to track the `hunt` server process.
 By default, this PID file is created at `/tmp/hunter.pid`.
 The filepath used can be changed by setting the environment varaible `flight_HUNTER_pidfile`.

 ## Operation

 A brief usage guide is given below.
 See the `help` command for further details and information about other commands.

 Run the Hunter listening server with `hunt`.
 By default, nodes that already exist in the Hunter nodelist are ignored.
 Override existing nodes with `hunt --allow-existing`.
 The server can immediately `send` to itself with `--include-self`.
+The `--auto-parse` argument allows the server to attempt to automatically parse nodes whose hostname matches the given regular expression.

 Run the Hunter payload transmitter with `send`.
 The system's hostid, IP, hostname, and a default chunk of diagnostic data will be sent to the Hunter server running at the configured IP/port.
 The system hostname and data content can be overwritten via command line options.
 You may also provide a label or a prefix to use for the node's label when being parsed by the host machine.